victorolinasc/junit-formatter/README.md

   report_dir: "/tmp"
 ```

-Then, while running in an umbrela project, the first sub-project will run and generate a report file the following path:
+Then, while running in an umbrella project, the first sub-project will run and generate a report file the following path:

 - `/tmp/report_file.xml`